 - Encourage and coordinate student, faculty, and employee volunteerism and service to the Wabash Valley.

 The Center for Community Engagement coordinates several internal grant programs for students, faculty, and staff that support ISU's experiential learning and community engagement initiatives.
 Grant applications are available now.
 To find out more details about each grant please see descriptions below.
 For questions or more information please contact Heather Miklozek at firstname.lastname@example.org.

-- Course Related Domestic Travel Grant - Funding for Spring 2018 available.
+- Course Related Domestic Travel Grant - 2018 funding closed.

-- Experiential Learning and Community Engagement Grant - Funding for 2017-2018 available.
+- Experiential Learning and Community Engagement Grant - 2017-2018 funding closed.